##Jumping Statements ##

 NOTE:

-This jumping statements always used with the control structure like switch case, while, do while, for loop etc.
+jumping statements always used with the control structure like switch case,

 Example:

-Program based upon continue jumping statements:
+based upon continue jumping statements:

 WAP to display the following output: